LGBT+ History Month 2021

 Portrait of Anne Lister (1791-1840), by Joshua Horner, ca. 1830, via Wikimedia Commons

-What intellectual traditions did the Yorkshire polymath and diarist Anne Lister (1791-1840) draw upon to chart her singular path as a landowner, traveler, and undaunted lover of women?
+What intellectual traditions did the Yorkshire polymath and diarist Anne Lister (1791-1840) draw upon to chart her singular path as a landowner, traveller, and undaunted lover of women?

 With a brief account of the classically-derived tradition of natural history and passing through the Shakespeare's phrasings along the way, this lecture will explore Lister's brilliant synthesis of theology, Latin poetry, and natural history to naturalize her "ways" – to the point where she could assert "when we leave nature, we leave our only steady guide, and, from that moment, become inconsistent with ourselves" as a kind of queer motto.
 One last, larger stake in this inquiry thus concerns whose side nature might actually be on in debates about gender and sexuality – and when.
 If nature itself could serve so well to authorise her queer embodiment, what new arguments about natural authority and cultural membership might Anne Lister's diaries bequeath to present-day readers?